murathankarasu/Recommend-Service/README.md

 - If the user selected "Joy" in 6 out of 10 interactions and "Love" in 4:
   - `{"Joy": 0.6, "Love": 0.4, ...}`

+### Always-Up-to-Date Emotion Pattern
+The user's emotion pattern is recalculated and updated on **every** feed request, ensuring that recommendations always reflect the user's most recent interactions and emotional state.

 ---

 ## 4. Content Mix and Ranking